 Related Links option on the Tools menu, the use of which can transmit your web browsing activities back to a company called Alexa.
 Some spyware removal software will offer to remove this facility.

-Since many adware/spyware (and other security attacks) exploit specific weaknesses in Internet Explorer, another option is to switch to another web browser such as Opera or Netscape Mozilla, Firefox except for web sites that only behave properly using IE.
+Since many adware/spyware (and other security attacks) exploit specific weaknesses in Internet Explorer, another option is to switch to another web browser such as Chrome, Firefox or Opera except for web sites that only behave properly using IE.

 In general, try to avoid clicking on any enticing-looking buttons on web pages, for example the